esco-twow/AutoInvite/README.md

-/ai raid on       - Convert group to raid when creating /ai raid off      - Don't convert group to raid when creating /ai login on      - Keep auto invites enabled whenever you log into the game (default) /ai login off     - Disable auto invite whenever you log into the game
+/ai raid on       - Convert group to raid when creating /ai raid off      - Don't convert group to raid when creating /ai login on      - Keep auto invites enabled whenever you log into the game (default) /ai login off     - Disable auto invites whenever you log into the game
 ```

 ## Setting the invite message